mconneely-sb/Reaching-The-Podium-API/README.md

 * PactFlow
 * ReadyAPI (SLM License Key)

 Please fork the project and set up the approperiate GitHub secrets/variables for your account.
-If you do not need all aspects of the GitHub Action, you can remove those jobs (and ensure you update and `needs` that reference removed jobs)
+If you do not need all aspects of the GitHub Action, you can remove those jobs (and ensure you update any `needs` that reference removed jobs)

 You can visit the SmartBear support center to find the relevant information on each product [Support Center](https://support.smartbear.com/)